mohit-1710/ScultpAI-backendd/README.md

 1. Place a test video file (e.g., `test.mp4`) in your configured `MANIM_OUTPUT_DIR` directory.
 2. Try accessing it directly in your browser at `http://localhost:5000/videos/test.mp4`
-3. If the video plays in your browser, the static file serving is configured correctly.